 Dracula Untold isn’t a terrible movie.
 Director Gary Shore has a feel for the camera, and Luke Evans does his best with this version of Dracula, but sadly the effort that went into twisting and bending the Dracula legend to make him the hero is just too convoluted to work here.
 Which leads to the films main problem; if this is an origin story on how Vlad Dracula became the monster we know and love where is his descent into darkness?
 He commits not one evil act in the entire running time, though he does kill shit ton of Turks.

 Basically, you should not have a story where the hero takes on dark powers to save his people and then show no downside.
 I think that’s in Story Telling 101.
 We do get a nice epilogue with Vlad in modern times hitting on a pretty Mina Harker while a very dapper Charles Dance looks on, which hints at what could be a good sequel.
-Dracula Untold is not a great chapter in the history of the world’s most famous vampire, but it does have entertaining moments.
-I had fun watching, if not always in the way the filmmakers intended.
+Dracula Untold is not a great chapter in the history of the world’s most famous vampire but it does have entertaining moments and I had fun watching if not always in the way the filmmakers intended.